ichen-lab-ucsb/EasyDIVER/README.md

 `cp /path/to/pipeline.sh /path/to/translator.py /usr/local/bin/`

-We recommend making EasyDIVER executable, by entering the following command from the local directory where it's stored:
+EasyDIVER and the translation tool must be made executable.
+This can be done by entering the following commands from the local directory where they are stored:

 `chmod +x easydiver.sh`
+`chmod +x translator.py`

 The pipeline will not be found unless it is stored in the working directory or in a directory that is in the user's PATH environment (e.g. `bin/`).
 Also, the pipeline will not be able to find the translator if it is not stored in a directory that is in the user's PATH environment (e.g. `bin/`).
-If EasyDIVER is not made executable, then the command bash must be used to run the pipeline (e.g. `bash easydiver.sh -i [-o -p -q -h -a -r -T -e]`).

 # Usage